eladzazon/esp32-airwick-homeassistant/README.md

 ## Why?
 - Because the AA batteries always die, and I don't know it until I manually check.
 - Because without automation, it sprays every 5, 18, or 36 minutes, even at night or when we're not home.
+- Now i have one USB-C Port to power the esp32 and the airwick.

 ## Smart Automation
 Now I can toggle the automation at specific times, and I can set conditions to ensure that either my wife or I are home; otherwise, the spray automation does not start.